6G Fresnel Spot Beamfocusing using Large-Scale Metasurfaces: A Distributed DRL-Based Approach: Introduction

 As mentioned earlier, a small channel estimation error for near-field ELPMs might cause a rather considerable phase error leading to a deviation in the beamfocusing process.
 Therefore, CSI-independent methods result in much more accurate beamfocusing, especially in the case of SBF applications.
-Channel estimation methods for ELPMs and massive MIMO antennas, which are essential for existing and advancing communication \cite{cui2022near,zhang2023near} and localization \cite{pan2023ris} technologies, rely on the sparsity of the channels in the angular domain.
-This assumption, however, only holds when the wavefronts are planar and propagate in the far-field.
-In this regard, a polar-domain sparse representation of the channels with a compression ratio of around 50\% for a 256-element antenna was proposed by the authors of \cite{cui2022channel}.
-However, this method is only applicable to 1D linear arrays and not to the 2D ELPMs used for SBF.
+Channel estimation for ELPMs and massive MIMO antennas is a demanding and challenging task for existing and advancing communication \cite{cui2022near,10044679} and localization \cite{pan2023ris} technologies.
+The efficiency of such schemes relies heavily on the sparsity of the channel matrix in the angular domain.
+This assumption, however, only holds when the wavefronts are planar in the far-field.
+In this regard, a polar-domain sparse representation of the channels with a compression ratio of around 50\% for a 256-element antenna was proposed in the near-field by the authors of \cite{cui2022channel}.
+However, this method is only applicable to 1D linear arrays and not to the 2D extremely large-scale antenna arrays used for SBF.
 In the near-field, the channel coefficients matrix is not sparse due to the spherical wavefront, even in the absence of multi-path propagation.
-Given this, along with the extremely large number of antenna elements required for SBF, the conventional channel estimation methods for massive MIMO are infeasible for near-field ELPMs due to the high pilot overhead and processing load.
-ML-based schemes could be employed to address this problem.
+Given this, along with the extremely large number of antenna elements required for SBF, the conventional channel estimation methods for massive MIMO do not apply to ELPMs in the near-field due to the high pilot overhead and processing load.
+ML-based schemes could be employed to address this challenge.
 To the best of our knowledge, \cite{zhang2023deep} is the only work in the literature proposing an ML solution to the problem of near-field beamfocusing with unknown CSI; however, this work has scalability issues and only works for near-field beamfocusing using a 1D linear array antenna or antennas of few elements, and thus, the proposed structure is not suitable for the SBF; more specifically, in the aforementioned work, simulations are only achieved for a 1D linear array which leads to a fan-beamfocusing and can not concentrate the beam in a focal point; the SBF requires large-scale \textbf{2D} metasurfaces, leading to a substantial increase in time-complexity of the ML-based algorithm proposed in \cite{zhang2023deep} which is practically unaffordable.